Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

-However, considering top retrieved may not always be the best strategy.
-For example, for a particular query, if the top retrieved documents have very similar contents, the expanded terms -- selected from the top retrieved documents -- will be also very similar.
-Hence, the expanded will not be useful for effective query expansion.
+Considering the top retrieved documents may not always be the best strategy.
+For example, for a particular query, if the top retrieved documents have very similar contents, the expanded terms -- selected from the top retrieved documents -- will also be very similar.
+Hence, the expanded terms will not be useful for effective QE.
 Apart from using the top-ranked documents or their snippets, several other approaches have been proposed.
 For example, techniques based on passage extraction \cite{xu1996query}, text summarization \cite{lam2001applying}, and document summaries \cite{chang2006query}.
-Some of the other articles using PRF are \cite{cao2008selecting,xu2009query,lv2010positional}; these have been discussed in earlier sections.
+Some of the other works using PRF are \cite{cao2008selecting,xu2009query,lv2010positional}; these have been discussed in earlier sections.\\\\ \textbf{Comparative Analysis:} Of all the approaches mentioned earlier, corpus-based approaches are considered more effective than those based on linguistic-based approaches, whether it is global or local analysis.
+The main reason behind this is that linguistic-based approaches require a concrete linguistic relation (based on sense, meaning, concept etc.) between a query term and a relevant term for the latter to be discovered, while corpus-based approaches can discover the same relevant term simply based on co-occurrences with the query term.
+Generally, utilization of linguistic-based approaches is beneficial only if the query terms are unambiguous in nature.
+While several research works have attempted to remove the ambiguity using word sense disambiguation (WSD), exact solutions are very difficult to achieve.
+For statistical approaches, the local analysis seems to perform better than corpus-based approaches because the extracted features are query specific, whereas techniques based on Web data (such as user query logs or anchor texts) have not yet been systematically evaluated or compared with others on standard test collection.